criblio/appscope/website/src/pages/docs/known-issues.md

 2021-03-16 - Maintenance Pre-Release

-As of this pre-release, AppScope has these known issues:
+As of this AppScope pre-release, known issues include:

 - Java JRE < v.6 is not supported.